 Model Request and Response Formats

-Every model function in Cloudera Machine Learning takes a single argument in the form of a JSON-encoded object, and returns another JSON-encoded object as output.
+Every model function in Cloudera AI takes a single argument in the form of a JSON-encoded object, and returns another JSON-encoded object as output.
 This format ensures compatibility with any application accessing the model using the API, and gives you the flexibility to define how JSON data types map to your model's datatypes.

 Model Requests